(Looking For) The Heart of Abelian Polish Groups: Category-theory background

-If $\mathcal{A}$ is a abelian category, then an abelian subcategory of $ \mathcal{A}$ is a (not necessarily full) additive subcategory $\mathcal{B}$ that is closed under taking biproducts, kernels, and cokernels (and hence all finite limits and colimits).
-One similarly define the notion of quasi-abelian subcategory of a quasi-abelian category.
+If $\mathcal{A}$ is a abelian category, then an \emph{abelian subcategory } of $\mathcal{A}$ is a (not necessarily full) subcategory $\mathcal{B}$ that is also an abelian category and such that the inclusion functor is additive and exact.
+Similarly, if $\mathcal{A}$ is a quasi-abelian category, then a \emph{quasi-abelian subcategory }of $\mathcal{A}$ is a (not necessarily full) subcategory $\mathcal{B}$ that is also a quasi-abelian category, and such that the inclusion functor $\mathcal{B}\rightarrow \mathcal{A}$ is finitely continuous and finitely cocontinuous.